ammdias/finctrl/MANUAL.md

     Test >

 I don't know how this could be useful, but... it's possible.
 The only way to revert it now is to enter the data again.
-Nevertheless, the parcel id. will be different --- it's a new parcel:
+Nevertheless, the parcel ID will be different --- it's a new parcel:

     Test > add parcel 'Phone bill, Feb.
 2021' \